 However, Tribal governments are subject to the same changes in leadership and ideologies as any other government.
 At the request of the NCAA, The Peoria ultimately voted against supporting the Chief and the symbol was retired from the University on the grounds that it was “hostile and abusive.”
 In 2013, the Peoria were in talks with the Council of Chiefs, raising the possibility of re-voting, provided the University would partner with the tribe.
 It was now the University’s turn to decide on the fate of the Chief, but UIUC Chancellor Phyllis Wise refused to re-open a dialogue.

 In 2017, UIUC Chancellor Robert Jones announced that the Marching Illini would be banned from playing the “War Chant.”
 This was viewed as a victory from anti-Chief activists, who have made it their mission to ban from campus any music and imagery that could be associated with the Chief.
 In 2019, Chancellor Jones announced a mass ban on all Native American names, images, logos, and music that applied not only to the Chief tradition, but any use of Native art in official marketing or athletics.
 This ban is still in place today.

 Despite the retirement of the Chief and the ban on Native imagery, the University continues to hold its trademark on the logo and make money from its merchandising.
-The Honor the Chief Society is not allowed to use the original logo, but continues to produce imagery and materials to represent the proud Indigenous history of Illinois.
+The Honor the Chief Society is not allowed to use the original logo, but continues to produce imagery and materials to represent the proud Indigenous history of Illinois and beyond.